ffffffklj/-IRS-PM-2024-08-26-IS02PT-GRP-Group_name_to_be_decided-Project_name_to_be_decided/README.md

 ### Run the system directly (recommended):

-> download travelRecommendation.zip and unzip
+> download travelRecommendation.zip in Releases and unzip

 > open the terminal in the directory containing "_internal" and "travelRecommendation.exe"